EthereansOS/unifihub-deprecated/README.md

 Programmable liquidity is an exciting new feature in AMMs (Automated Market Makers).
 However, if not applied correctly, it can actually be a security hole for bugs, due to math complexities (as we saw with Balancer recently).

-UniFi Crafting resolves this by offering programmable liquidity, but with Uniswap as a base layer, taking advantage of its secure and decentralized core.
+UniFi Crafting resolves this by offering programmable liquidity, but with the Uniswap protocol as a base layer, taking advantage of its secure and decentralized core.
 This also helps liquidity providers customize their investments, and empowers new applications on top of Uniswap.

 ### How Does It Work?

-Uniswap allows for liquidity pools composed of 50:50 asset ratios.
+The Uniswap protocol allows for liquidity pools composed of 50:50 asset ratios.
 This is usually the most secure setup for an AMM, but disincentivizes liquidity provision by incurring impermanent losses.
 Crafting resolves this, and opens up novel financial use cases for Uniswap pools.
 It is a fancy new way to build liquidity together, without needing to trust and know each other.

 Anyone can create a Craft order, customize the liquidity setup and deploy it by contributing initial liquidity.
 Others can then contribute the rest of the liquidity required to pool the order on Uniswap.
 Later, after the predetermined block, any of the participants can trigger removal of the liquidity.
 It is then distributed to all participants based on the predetermined rules.